cfpb/design-system/CONTRIBUTING.md

 Ready to publish changes to npm?

-1. Ensure you're on `master` and `git pull` to confirm you're up-to-date.
+1. Ensure you're on `main` and `git pull` to confirm you're up-to-date.
 1. Export a personal access token called [`GITHUB_AUTH`](https://github.com/lerna/lerna-changelog#github-token).
 1. Run `yarn run changelog` and open `CHANGELOG.md` to see a preview